gs1/gs1-barcode-engine/README.md

 * Data Matrix (including GS1 DataMatrix)
 * QR Code (including GS1 QR Code)

-The library is a robust barcode generation implementation that can be integrated into the widest variety of settings.
+The library is a robust barcode generation and GS1 data processing implementation that is intended to be integrated into the widest variety of settings.

-It is intended to facilitate the development of robust barcode generation applications and GS1 data processing workflows without being a turnkey solution to any particular problem.
+This project includes:

+  * The native C library that can be vendored into third-party code or compiled for use as a shared library (Linux / BSD) or dynamic-link library (Windows).
-This project includes a simple console application that demonstrates how to use the library to manually create one-off images of GS1 barcodes.
+  * An example console application whose code demonstrates how to use the library.
+  * C# .NET Wrappers around the native library using Platform Invoke (P/Invoke).
+  * A .NET GUI application using Windows Presentation Foundation (WPF) whose code demonstratess how to use the C# .NET wrappers together with the native library.

 License